hzhou/WinDisplay/README.md

 ![windisplay.png](extra/windisplay.png)

-Currently it does anti-aliasing (optionally subpixel antialiasing), but as you can see in the capture, it needs an auto-hinting algorithm to display in small pixels.
+Currently it does anti-aliasing (optionally subpixel anti aliasing), but as you can see in the capture, it needs an auto-hinting algorithm to display in small pixels.

 ## Why

 The platform API hides all the GUI internals, and open source libraries (such as lib freetype) is too complicated to explore.
-Having a straight code base with no bells and whistels is more suitable for learning.
-Also sometime we may wish to have true cross-platform solutions with less complicated dependencies, having a source code that every line of code can be unserstood might be desirable.
+Having a straight code base with no bells and whistles is more suitable for learning.
+Also sometime we may wish to have true cross-platform solutions with less complicated dependencies, having a source code that every line of code can be understood might be desirable.

 ## To try